 - (1) This assessment relies on a limited ERCOT Load research sample to evaluate the TOU profiles developed by chunking.
-The goal is to compare two profiles: - (a) The existing chunked TOU profile developed by applying the chunking method to a NOTOU profile. - (b) A profile for the same population of TOU ESI IDs developed from a direct Load research sample of that population. - (2) This comparison is made for several different ERCOT TOU profiles. - (3) For purposes of this assessment, ERCOT may implement a limited Load research sample from each ERCOT TOU Schedule and segment to be studied.
-The Sampling criteria for each profile segment and schedule do not have to adhere to the Sampling guidelines established in Section 15.2.3, Criteria of Standards since these samples are not being used for settlement purposes.

-- (4) For each segment and TOU Schedule sampled, ERCOT shall determine the average Load for each hour of the study period from the Load research sample data.
+The goal is to compare two profiles, the existing TOU profile developed by the chunking method to: - (a) The corresponding non-chunked profile; and - (b) The profile for the same population of TOU Electric Service Identifiers (ESI IDs) developed from a Load research sample of that population. - (2) For purposes of this assessment, ERCOT may implement a limited Load research sample from each ERCOT TOUS and segment to be studied.
+The Sampling criteria for each Profile Type and schedule do not have to adhere to the Sampling guidelines established in Section 15.2.3, Criteria of Standards, since these samples are not being used for settlement purposes. - (3) For each segment and TOUS sampled, ERCOT shall determine the average Load for each hour of the study period from the Load research sample data.
 This Load-research-based profile shall then be compared to the existing chunked profile, using the comparison methods of Section 8, Load Profile Models.
-In the terminology of that section, the chunked profile is the existing profile, and the profile developed from the Load research sample is the proposed profile. - (5) Substantial differences between the two profiles for many of the classes studied would indicate problems with the general approach.
+In the terminology of Section 8, the chunked profile is the existing profile, and the profile developed from the Load research sample is the proposed profile. - (4) Substantial differences between the two profiles for many of the classes studied would indicate problems with the general approach.
 Substantial similarities between the two profiles for most classes would indicate that the general method is reasonable.
 The results might also indicate that the method is adequate for some classes but not for others.

-16.1.4.3 Assessment of Chunking Method Based on Characteristics of the Time-Of-Use and Non-Time-Of-Use Populations
+16.1.3.3 Assessment of Chunking Method Based on Characteristics of the Time-Of-Use and Non-Time-Of-Use Populations

 - (1) This assessment is less direct than the previous two assessment methods.
-The goal is to determine whether behavioral or operational differences between the TOU and NOTOU Customers are large enough to create substantial differences between the true Load shape for the TOU group and the chunked NOTOU profile. - (2) For this assessment, ERCOT may examine data on appliance/equipment use patterns for ERCOT TOU and NOTOU Customers.
+The goal is to determine whether behavioral or operational differences between the TOU and NOTOU Customers are large enough to create substantial differences between the true Load shape for the TOU group and the chunked profile. - (2) For this assessment, ERCOT may examine data on appliance/equipment use patterns for ERCOT TOU and NOTOU Customers.
 Such data may be obtained from appliance saturation studies conducted by TDSPs, if available, or from a new survey conducted by ERCOT.
 If little difference is found between TOU and NOTOU Customers in the types of equipment in place and timing of its use, the chunking method may be considered adequate. - (3) If substantial differences are found, ERCOT may develop rough adjustments to the NOTOU profile that reflect these differences.
-Such adjustments would require estimated end-use Load shapes, which may be provided by TDSPs if available, or obtained from commercial databases. - (4) The adjusted profile would then be chunked to provide a new estimate of the TOU profile.
-This new TOU profile would then be compared with the original TOU profile, using the comparison methods of Section 8, Load Profile Models. - (5) In the terminology of that section, the original chunked profile is the existing profile, and the new profile developed from chunking the adjusted NOTOU profile is the proposed profile.
+Such adjustments would require estimated end-use Load shapes, which may be provided by TDSPs if available, or obtained from commercial databases.

+- (4) The adjusted profile would then be chunked to provide a new estimate of the TOU profile.
+This new TOU profile would then be compared with the original TOU profile, using the comparison methods of Section 8, Load Profile Models. - (5) In the terminology of Section 8, the original chunked profile is the existing profile, and the new profile developed from chunking the adjusted NOTOU profile is the proposed profile.
 However, this new profile based on rough adjustments would not in fact replace the existing TOU profile if substantial differences are found.
-Rather, these differences would be taken as an indication that the chunking method is inadequate for this segment.

-(6) Likewise, if substantial differences are found by this method for several segments, the chunking methodology as a whole may be questioned.
+Rather, these differences would be taken as an indication that the chunking method is inadequate for this segment. - (6) Likewise, if substantial differences are found by this method for several segments, the chunking methodology as a whole may be questioned.
 Conversely, if several segments are examined and no substantial differences are found, the general chunking methodology is supported.